PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 For an event-related analysis most of the processing is done on data samples that are somehow derived from a set of events.
 The rest of the data could be considered irrelevant.
-However, some preprocessing is only meaningful when performed on the full timeseries and not on the segmented event samples.
-An example is the detrending that typically needs to be done on the original, continuous timeseries.
+However, some preprocessing is only meaningful when performed on the full time series and not on the segmented event samples.
+An example is the detrending that typically needs to be done on the original, continuous time series.

 In its current shape our dataset consists of 1452 samples that represent contiguous fMRI volumes.
 At this stage we can easily perform linear detrending.
-Again, we are going to do it per each experiment run (the dataset has runs encoded in the ``chunks`` sample attribute), since we do not assume a contiguous linear trend throughout the whole timeseries.
+Again, we are going to do it per each experiment run (the dataset has runs encoded in the ``chunks`` sample attribute), since we do not assume a contiguous linear trend throughout the whole time series.

 >>> poly_detrend(ds, polyord=1, chunks_attr='chunks')

-Let's make a copy of the detrended dataset that we can later on use for some visualization.
+Let's make a copy of the de-trended dataset that we can later on use for some visualization.

 >>> orig_ds = ds.copy()